nessaleal4/AmazonReviews_NLP/README.md

 ## License

-[Add your license information here]
+Free and public access data, no license requirements

 ## Acknowledgments